Taras WOLF retro DESIGN REVIEW. 27th March 2020

 - Yamaha LG-200 stand

 We are particularly pleased and proud to own the original red factory case that is even more rare than the actual synthesizer itself.
 The Wolf DX1 is potentially the most complete one on the planet.
+Does any one have the original box we could add to it?

 The DX1 came with 3 cartridges that are specific to this synthesizer with the labels showing “DX1”.